borjaMarti/educard/README.md

 ## Acknowledgments

-Thanks to [Leon Noel](https://twitter.com/leonnoel) and the [100Devs](https://leonnoel.com/100devs/) community for helping me get started on this journey.
+Thanks to [Leon Noel](https://twitter.com/leonnoel) and the [100Devs](https://leonnoel.com/100devs/) community for helping me get started on this journey!